 Songs of Varen

-Tradefist (Dwarfish Céapfyst, Elfish Muwchfysedd) was a Dwarven fortified city and duchy in the Hied Harglad.
+Tradefist (Dwarfish Céapfyst, Elfish Muwchfysedd) is a Dwarven fortified city and duchy in the Hied Harglad.
 Its dukes historically paid homage to the city Monadrin, but stopped payments around the time of the rise of Ebos as its trade shifted east.

 The nearby town of Nightpine was the home of Domboc the ranger.